 If 1991 was a beacon of hope for music, 1992 was a disappointing follow-up.
-If there was one shining ray of hope in that year, it was R.E.M.‘s eighth studio album, Automatic for the People.
-Easily voted by our writers as the best album of 1992, it was somewhat a sister album and yet the polar opposite of U2′s Achtung Baby one year prior.
-(Members of both bands would then perform U2′s “One” as the conglomerate band, Automatic Baby).
+If there was one shining ray of hope in that year, it was R.E.M.‘s eighth studio album, Automatic for the People, somewhat a sister album and yet the polar opposite of U2’s Achtung Baby one year prior.
+(Members of both bands would then perform U2’s “One” as the conglomerate band, Automatic Baby).
 Like Achtung Baby, it was an album, later in a popular band’s career, that garnered more fan and critical appraise than most of their predecessors.
 Unlike that album, R.E.M. wasn’t trying to reinvent themselves so much as rediscover what made them great in the first place, a theme that R.E.M. would visit again years later.
 As an answer to the excessively peppy Out of Time, R.E.M. made an album sugared with sadness, a country rock album created for crying, harmonized for healing, and recorded for repeated listens.

 Although every R.E.M. album has vastly different qualities, every release seems to share the same distinction, one stellar memorable track.
 From “Radio Free Europe” to “Losing My Religion,” R.E.M. has always knocked one single out of the box.
 Only Document can be said to have two equal lead singles.
 The only other difference lay in the strength of the other songs on the album.
 With Automatic, that stellar single was “Everybody Hurts,” (though some would argue it’s “Man on the Moon,” and they’d be wrong).
 In the spring of 1993, six months after the release of the album, that melancholy tune meant to comfort those in pain could not be avoided.
 It was everywhere.
 Drummer Bill Berry reportedly did most of the songwriting for the track, though he didn’t even play on it, and its simple lyrics were aimed toward teenagers in an attempt to give them an alternative to suicide.
 The irony behind that song is that Kurt Cobain was listening to Automatic some time shortly before his own tragic suicide, as he was so moved by the album he wanted to use it as a blueprint for Nirvana’s new direction.